 I have designed a boat that is truly efficient and easy to maintain.
 A real floating debris harvester !

-- the only harvesting boat approved by Florida Atlantic University – Brian Lapointe Ph.
+- the only harvesting boat approved and recommended by Florida Atlantic University – Brian Lapointe Ph.
 D. HARBOR BRANCH

 - cockpit at the front: excellent visibility